 Pets are like children – leave them to decide what they would want to eat and they’ll opt for the animal equivalent of burgers, pizza and chocolate every time!
-If they’ve developed a taste for the artificial flavors in some commercial pet foods you’ll need to wean them off their ‘junk’ food addiction and onto a fresh meat diet.
+If they’ve developed a taste for the artificial flavors in some industrial pet foods you’ll need to wean them off their ‘junk’ food addiction and onto a fresh meat diet.
+(Dr. Syme DVM)

-The first step is to establish regular feeding times in a quiet low traffic area.
+Establish regular feeding times in a quiet low traffic area.
 Stop free feeding.
 Put them on a feeding schedule of morning and evening before introducing their new raw food.
 Limit or stop treats.
 Use a mat or washable rug for them to eat on because it could get a little messy at first.
-Some pets will play with their raw food before eating it.
+Some cats will play with their raw food before eating it.
 We also recommend using a ceramic or stoneware (lead free) small plate instead of a bowl.
 Bowls can irritate your cats whiskers and distract them from enjoying their new food.
 A ceramic plate is also easy to warm so their new food is closer to body "prey" temperature and comfortable to their mouth.
 Food given straight from the refrigerator will deter them from eating it.

 If you have multiple cats it’s important that each cat eats its portion of food since they are no longer "free" feeding.
 Give your cat a limited amount of time (15-30 min) to eat its meal.
 Your finicky cat will learn to eat its meals when served.
 This is essential when you make the switch to fresh raw food.
 However, make sure your cat does continue to eat.
 A “tough love” approach will not work with cats and can be risky to their health.
 Be sure your cat is eating each day; a small amount of food twice a day will typically be sufficient to prevent serious issues during transitioning.
 Our older cat will eat a small amount and walk away for a short while (sometimes to use her cat box) and then she returns to eating.
 We give her plenty of time to finish.
 You will know your cats behavior best.